 THE SYLVIA

-Rhea Silvia, the Roman goddess of the forest, was the mother of Romulus and Remus, the founders of Rome.
+The statue takes its name from Rhea Silvia, the Roman goddess of the forest and the mother of Romulus and Remus, the mythic founders of Rome.

 The statue is symbolic not only because of its link to Roman mythology, but because it is also representative of the filmmaking process.
 An Idea is conceived.
 A long period of development follows that requires nurture.
 Finally, the idea is birthed and the film can take on a life of its own.